mikelikesrobots/mikelikesrobots.github.io/blog/2025-06-24-understand-pid-controllers/index.md

 Our controller is looking pretty good!
 It doesn't exactly meet the setpoint when it changes, but in reality, it's not possible for a system to exactly match the setpoint like that.
 There will always be some delay, and likely some ramping to meet the setpoint.
 This is true of robots as much as other systems.

-Our final parameter to tune is feedforward.
+Our final (optional) parameter to tune is feedforward.
 This isn't necessarily a part of PID controllers in general, but it *is* available in the `ros2_control` implementation of a PID controller.
 That's why I haven't mentioned it until now.

 The feedforward parameter **Kff** is multiplied by the input value, *not the error value*.
 This provides an initial value for the controller that it can change on top of, which means the P and I parameters don't need to work as hard to correct for error.